 Also, limiting the number of nutrients that enter your pond should be controlled.
 Try to manually skim the debris and waste from a pond and remove the algae.
 You can also install an effective filtration system to prevent scum.

-Direct sunlight adds to the scum.
+Direct sunlight adds to the pond scum.
 Therefore, pond dye and aquatic plants, including water iris or water lilies, should be added to reduce algae growth.

 Types of Algae